siddharthngandhi/siddharthngandhi.github.io/index.md

 <p>I am a Research Fellow in the Astronomy and Astrophysics group at the University of Warwick working with Dr Matteo Brogi on exoplanetary atmospheres.
 I completed my PhD in 2019 advised by Dr Nikku Madhusudhan at the Institute of Astronomy at the University of Cambridge on various aspects of atmospheric modelling.</p>

 <p>On this website, you can find information about my <a href="{{site.baseurl}}/research.html">research</a>, <a href="{{site.baseurl}}/research.html">publications</a> and <a href="{{site.baseurl}}/research.html">about me</a>.
 Feel free to get in touch if you would like to know more!</p>

+<h2>Research Interests</h2>

+<p>My work focuses on atmospheric modelling of exoplanets and comparisons with space and ground based observations to constrain their properties, with the eventual goal of studying rocky Earth-like planets in the habitable zone which have the potential for biosignatures.</p>

 </div>
   <div class="column" style="width: 32%; font-size:15px"><img style="float: right; width: 200px" src="{{site.baseurl}}/images/gandhi.png">